Mastle/joyfulspeaking-hub-website/README.md

 [🌐 Visit the Live Site](https://www.joyfulspeaking.com/)

 Joyful Speaking is a friendly, practical linguistics magazine designed to build real speaking confidence.
-Short, conversational lessons, real-world prompts, and bite-sized practice put fluency within reach — for learners who want progress without pressure.
+Short, conversational lessons, real-world prompts, and bite-sized practice put fluency within reach.
+For learners who want progress without pressure, and for all lovers of language.

 ## What it does
 - Engaging cultural tidbits, like simplified poems, stories, and language insights that make learning enjoyable and memorable